-In the second part of the course, we will consider a social scientific argument for the claim that reasoning and knowledge-indeed, thinking-are under attack.
-Advocates of this claim suggest that some false beliefs originate where we would least expect it: the university.
+In the second part of the course, we will consider a social scientific argument for the claim that reasoning and knowledge-indeed, critical thinking-are under attack.
+Advocates of this claim suggest that some false beliefs are perpetuated where we would least expect it: the university.
 Here, our goal will be not only to learn what social scientists, especially in the discipline of psychology, have to say about the challenges to critical thinking-indeed, wisdom-but also to apply what we have learned in the course to critically engage with their arguments and supporting cases.

-As both a leader and a student of leadership, you will be presented with information from a variety of sources and in areas in which you have little to no expertise.
-You therefore need skills for making your own judgments about arguments and about the information on which these arguments rest.
+As both a leader and a student of leadership, you will be presented with arguments from a variety of sources and in areas in which you have little to no expertise.
+You therefore need skills for quickly making your own judgments about the arguments and the conclusions they aim to support.
 Because leadership turns on influencing others-on always being ready to justify oneself by means of an appeal to rational persuasion-you will also need to be able to give cogent arguments for your beliefs.
 You must be able to make a convincing argument that you are right and that others should accept (and, thus, act on) the beliefs that you have.
-In addition, if the social scientists are correct, you will need a sophisticated understanding of how people (including yourself) are actually inclined to think-often to the detriment of finding the truth.
-These leadership competencies fit with what you will need to be successful as a student of leadership: the ability to move among different disciplines and methodologies in the humanities and social sciences that come to bear on a multidisciplinary education.
+In addition, if the social scientists are correct, you will need a sophisticated understanding of how people (including yourself) are inclined to think-often to the detriment of finding the truth.
+These leadership competencies fit with what you will need to be successful as a student of leadership: the ability to move among different disciplines and methodologies in the humanities and social sciences that are part and parcel of a multidisciplinary education.

 This course aims to provide the necessary means for developing these fundamental leadership competencies.
-In the end, its success will depend in large part on your willingness to engage yourself fully in readings, assignments, discussions, and class exercises.
+In the end, success will depend in large part on your willingness to engage yourself fully in readings, assignments, discussions, and class exercises.
 To facilitate this kind of engagement, I use assigned seating.
 I also regularly call on people and give Periodic Quizzes, which will (usually) be unannounced.
+Because arguments happen in real time, quick recall and near-automatic identification of fallacies are intrinsic to critical thinking.
+We will work throughout the semester to build these skills so that you are prepared to deploy them in everyday life, where arguments wait for no one.
 Attendance affects your Periodic Quizzes grade (if there is a quiz when you are absent), and-in all likelihood-your Tests grades.
 You should email me in advance if you will be unable to attend class.